Interested in joining our research group?

 - All PhD students have two supervisors within the university, and very often an external (“adjunct”) supervisor too.

-- All lab members participate in frequent research discussions, and are encouraged to broaden their horizons via master-classes run by the multi-disciplinary Genes to Geoscience and Climate Futures Macquarie University Research Centres, as well as via collaboration with other researchers both in Australia and elsewhere.
+- All lab members participate in frequent research discussions, and are encouraged to broaden their horizons via collaboration with other researchers both in Australia and elsewhere.

 - Government-funded scholarships such as the Australian Postgraduate Award (APA) for domestic candidates and the International Postgraduate Research Scholarship (IPRS) for international candidates.
-Applications for APAs close on 31 October each year, while applications for IPRS usually close in July or August.
+Applications for APAs usually close in October each year, while applications for IPRS usually close in July or August.
 This may vary from year to year.

-- Applicants applying for an APA or IPRS may be automatically considered for a University-funded Macquarie University Research Excellence Scholarship (MQRES) in the same round (i.e., with the same closing dates).
-A limited number of MQRES are available year-round, reserved for applicants with exceptionally strong CV’s.
+- Applicants applying for an APA or IPRS may be automatically considered for a Macquarie University Research Training Program Scholarship (MQRTP) in the same round (i.e., with the same closing dates).

 - Australian Government Endeavour Scholarships can support citizens of the Asia-Pacific, the Middle East, Europe and the Americas to undertake a PhD or Masters (Research) program in Australia.
-Applications for the 2017 round are expected to open in April 2016.
+Applications usually open around April each year, for scholarships starting the following calendar year.

 - See here for information about some other international scholarship opportunities that may allow HDR study at an Australian institution.

 Postdoctoral opportunities arise from time to time, associated with particular grants (though none currently – sorry).
 On top of that, I am always keen to support talented early-career researchers to come to Macquarie University as a postdoc, e.g. via a Macquarie Research Fellowship.
 These “MQRFs” are for candidates up to 3 years post-PhD, and include three years wages plus modest research funding ($50k).
-Closing dates for Expressions of Interest are likely to be in June 2016 (and August 2016 for Full Proposals).
+Closing dates for Expressions of Interest are normally in June (with Full Proposal due in August).
 Another possibility is an Australian Research Council DECRA fellowship, for candidates up to 5 years post-PhD.
-Closing dates for the next round is likely to be in March 2016.
+The closing date for the next round is likely to be in March.